Solidarity in times of crisis: Funding mutual aid

 - Chenier “Klie” Kliebert, Co-founder and Executive Director, Imagine Water Works

-This webinar is co-sponsored by the Council on Foundations, Giving Compass, PEAK Grantmaking, Philanthropy New York, The Funders Network and United Philanthropy Forum.
+Promotional support for this webinar was provided by Giving Compass, PEAK Grantmaking, Philanthropy New York, The Funders Network, United Philanthropy Forum, Appalachia Funders Network and Alliance Magazine.